fusionlanguage/fut/doc/getting-started.md

 }
 ```

-Since Java has no concept of static classes, this is emulated with `final` and a private constructor.
+Since Java has no concept of static classes, it's emulated with `final` and a private constructor.
 The documentation comment is in JavaDoc syntax and `String` is spelled with an uppercase `S`.

 The C++ translation consists of two files: `hello.hpp` defines the class and _declares_ the method: